How to plan a successful sales meeting

 • Opening Statement: What will we say at the beginning of the meeting to gain agreement on the EIM?

-The customer should be able to do the following at the end of the meeting:
+The customer should be able to answer the following questions at the end of the meeting:

-• They should be in a position to determine if it makes sense to evaluate your company for vending and coffee needs, or not.
+• They should be in a position to determine if it makes sense to evaluate our company for vending and coffee needs, or not.

-• They should be in a position to say if your offer provides the best match for their vending and coffee needs, or not.
+• They are in a position to say if what we have to offer provides the best match for their vending and coffee needs, or not.

 The Client’s Key Beliefs